Ina-Exter/SauerCloud/help/cheat_sheets/mission5.md

 $ `aws --profile emmyselly iam list-groups`

 List the existing groups.
 An interesting group appears to be privileged-$id.
+Let us check the lambda policy to verify if we can assign it.

+$ `aws --profile emmyselly iam list-role-policies --role-name AWS-secgame-mission5-lambda-set-suspect-service-role-$id`

+Check the policies attached to this role.
+Only one is found.

+$ `aws --profile emmyselly iam get-role-policy --role-name AWS-secgame-mission5-lambda-set-suspect-service-role-$id --policy-name AWS-secgame-mission5-role-lambda-set-suspect-$id`

+Get the policy.
+Notice you can assign either suspects or privileged groups.
+This means we can now craft the attack using the lambda function.

 $ `vim lambda-change-group.py; zip lambda.zip lambda-change-group.py`